-In preparing a working capital statement, FCA Guideline 30 requires that the issuer should consider its strategy and plans in its working capital procedures.
-In relation to strategy, Guideline 34 explains that the issuer should take into account the actions foreseen in its strategy.
-In particular, if the issuer has made a firm commitment to acquire another entity, it should include the impact of the acquisition when calculating its present requirements.
-Any planned acquisition is therefore automatically covered, as are sensitivities surrounding a planned acquisition not taking place.
+In preparing a working capital statement, the ESMA Recommendations FCA Guideline 30 requires that the issuer should consider its strategy and plans in its working capital procedures.
+In relation to strategy Guideline 34 explains that the issuer should take into account the actions foreseen in its strategy.
+In particular, if the issuer has made a firm commitment to acquire another entity, it should include the impact of the acquisition when calculating its present requirements. suggest that issuers should take into account future plans in their forecasts, and therefore Aany planned acquisition is therefore automatically covered, as are sensitivities surrounding a planned acquisition not taking place.

 Where issuers are preparing a prospectus in addition to undertaking a significant acquisition, for the purposes of the prospectus, it would not therefore be appropriate to include a working capital statement limited to an enlarged group basis.
 This is because it does not cover eventualities such as the acquisition not taking place.
-However, the issuer may wish to include a single Prospectus Regulation compliant working capital statement, which in a combined document would also satisfy the class 1 requirements or, if the issuer prefers, two statements, one prepared on a Prospectus Regulation basis and one on an enlarged group basis.
+However, the issuer may wish to include a single PP Prospectus Regulation compliant working capital statement, which in a combined document would also satisfy the c as 1 requirements or, if the issuer prefers, two statements, one prepared on a Prospectus Regulation basis and one on an enlarged group basis.